ielm/ielm/README.md

 I am a guitarist and synthesist and combine the two mediums to generate unique sounds, ambients, and textures.
 I love building audio-visual performance installations in my free time and build generative audio-visual performance tools for artists and musicians.

-My professional work includes building AI tools for mental health professionals at Monoql and building search tools for researchers at ScholarLink.
-My personal work includes ontogen, a natural language generation system; gator, an autonomous dialog agent; and omicron, a multi-modal agent orchestration framework.
+I am currently a software engineer at @vendia working on distributed data systems.
+Past work has included building AI tools for mental health professionals at Monoql and building search tools for researchers at ScholarLink.
+My personal work includes ontogen, a natural language generation system; gator, an autonomous dialog agent; and omicron, a multi-modal cognitive agent framework.